 Would you write about any of the characters in their teens?
 If so, whose story would you tell?

-At the moment I’m really enjoyed writing about 11 and 12 year-olds.
+At the moment I’m really enjoying writing about 11 and 12 year-olds.
 It’s such an interesting time to write about – you no longer feel like a kid, but you’re not quite a teenager either.
 Having said that, it would be great fun to revisit the characters in perhaps year 10 or 11.
 Lola is very anti-romance so it would be interesting to see if that changes when she gets older.

 You are well known for your award winning YA novels including Paper Avalanche and The Art of Being Normal.
 What tempted you to write for this middle-grade (9-12) age group, and what are the different challenges and rewards?